gndpwnd/archive-frontend/content/posts/They_Pick_Up_on_Your_Emotions.md

 ---
-title: "They Pick Up on Your Emotions"
+title: "They Pick Up On Your Emotions"
 date: "2022-02-08"
 description: "rg short"
 tags: [